gogap/aop/README.md

 ===
 Aspect Oriented Programming For Golang

-> current version is in alpha, welcome to submit your ideas
+> current version is in alpha, welcome to submit your ideas (api is not stable current version)

 ### Usage: